b-crumb/apparmor.d-asahi-patches/README.md

   * Find out what caused the freeze by disabling profiles.
 For example, you can binary "search" the bottom half of the profiles (abc sorted) `find . -maxdepth 1 -not -type d | sort -h | tail -n 565 | xargs ln -rst disable` (there is I think exactly 1030 profiles in total).
   * `aa-log | grep DENIED` might also help, this helps more though if boot was successful.
 3. Disable profiles you can't fix.
 Add those really needed disable (and not convenience `succeeding-boot-disable/`) to `disable`.
-4. Only add changes to `local` or `.d` files in the other subfolders, except the disable folders of course.
+4. Only add changes to `local`, `disable` (or `.d` files, in the other subfolders).
+  * You should be able to write your changes in the repo, make install- whichever you used, and then uninstall should catch too if you don't remove the file later.

 Main pain points: